Harry Crosby: Extra-marital relationships

 In 1923, shortly after their arrival in Paris, Caresse introduced Crosby to her friend Constance Crowninshield Coolidge, also a Boston Brahmin, an American expatriate.
 She was the niece of Frank Crowninshield, editor of Vanity Fair, and had been married to American diplomat Ray Atherton.
 Constance did not care what others thought about her.
 She loved anything risky and was addicted to gambling.
 Crosby nicknamed her the "Lady of the Golden Horse".
 She began a sexual relationship with Crosby that continued for several months.
-Harry rationalized their affair, telling Constance, "One should follow every instinct no matter where it leads."
-But Crosby would not leave Caresse, nor did Constance ask this of him.
+Harry rationalized their affair, telling Constance "One should follow every instinct no matter where it leads."
+But Crosby would not leave Caresse nor did Constance ask this of him.
 When Constance received a letter from Caresse who confessed that her affair with her husband had made her "very miserable", Constance wrote Harry and told him she would not see him any more.
 Harry was devastated by her decision.
-"Your letter was bar none the worst blow I have ever received. ...
-I wouldn't leave her under any circumstances nor as you say would you ever marry me."
-The three remained close friends, and on October 1, 1924, Constance married the Count Pierre de Jumilhac, although the marriage only lasted 5 years.
+"Your letter was bar none the worst blow I have ever received...I wouldn't leave her under any circumstances nor as you say would you ever marry me."
+The three remained close friends, and on October 1, 1924, Constance married the Count Pierre de Jumilhac, although the marriage lasted only five years.

 Harry and Caresse decided on an open marriage and had several lovers.
-His seductive abilities became legendary in some social circles in Paris, maintaining relationships with a variety of beautiful and doting young women.
+He became legendary for his seductive abilities in some social circles in Paris, maintaining relationships with a variety of beautiful and doting young women.

 Their wildness was in full flower during the drunken orgies of the annual Four Arts Balls (Bal des Quatz' Arts).
 In July 1927, he turned 10 live snakes loose on the dance floor.
 He wrote in his diary about it later:

-One year, Caresse showed up topless riding a baby elephant and wearing a turquoise wig.
+One year, Caresse arrived topless riding a baby elephant and wearing a turquoise wig.
 The motif for the ball that year was Inca, and Crosby dressed for the occasion, covering himself in red ochre and wearing nothing but a loincloth and a necklace of dead pigeons.

 Embracing the open sexuality offered by Crosby and his wife Caresse, Henri Cartier-Bresson fell into an intense sexual relationship with her that lasted until 1931.

 Black Sun Press

-In April, 1927, they founded an English language publishing company, first called Éditions Narcisse, after their black whippet, Narcisse Noir.
-They used the press as an avenue to publish their own poetry in small editions of finely made, hard-bound volumes.
+In April, 1927, they founded an English language publishing company, first titled Éditions Narcisse, after their black whippet Narcisse Noir.
+They used the press as an avenue to publish their own poetry in small editions of finely made hardbound volumes.

-They printed limited quantities of meticulously produced, hand-manufactured books, printed on high-quality paper.
-Publishing in Paris during the 1920s and 1930s put the company at the crossroads of many American writers who were living abroad.
+They printed, on high-quality paper, limited quantities of meticulously produced, hand-manufactured books.
+Publishing in Paris during the 1920s and 1930s put the company at the crossroads for many American writers who were living abroad.
 In 1928, as Éditions Narcisse, they printed a limited edition of 300 numbered copies of "The Fall of the House of Usher" by Edgar Allan Poe with illustrations by Alastair.